Behind the Wheel: Exploring the Mechanics of Driver Monitoring Systems

 What do driver monitoring systems have?

-A typical driver monitoring system will have two main components —
+A typical fleet driver monitoring system will have two main components —

 Camera and Sensor Setup

-DMS typically incorporate inward-facing cameras installed in the vehicle’s cabin, aimed at the driver’s face and sometimes the eyes.
+A driver behavior monitoring system typically incorporates inward-facing cameras installed in the vehicle’s cabin, aimed at the driver’s face and sometimes the eyes.
 These cameras capture images and video footage of the driver’s face and head movements.
 Some systems may also include sensors to detect other relevant parameters such as steering wheel movements, vehicle speed, and lane deviation.

 GPS vehicle tracking